ackertyson/dock-ops/README.md

 - `dock -p -nm regenerate-certs my-app`, or
 - `dock -nm -p regenerate-certs my-app`

-In both cases `regenerate-certs` is the COMMAND portion of the `dock-ops` call, not a parameter to the `-nm` FLAG.
+In both cases `regenerate-certs` is the COMMAND portion of the DockOps call, not a parameter to the `-nm` FLAG.

 ## Deployed Docker machines